 Martin Wing, Chairman of X-Forces Enterprise, commented:

-“We are thrilled to have London Stock Exchange Group once again sponsoring the Business Scale-Up Award, supporting the talents and achievements of entrepreneurs within the armed forces community.
+“We are thrilled to have London Stock Exchange Foundation once again sponsoring the Business Scale-Up Award, supporting the talents and achievements of entrepreneurs within the armed forces community.
 All of our finalists are growing their businesses by innovating and evolving, and in so doing, are creating jobs – congratulations to them all.
 I wonder if we will see any of them listed on the exchange in years to come!”

 The Finalists for the Business Scale-Up Award are: